 Welcome to our official guide to Navan Racecourse.
 In this section we explore this busy Irish racecourse in detail, looking at its history, hotel picks, fixtures, travel information, betting guides and even the weather!

 Owned by Horse Racing Ireland, the country’s governing body on all equestrian sporting events, Navan Racecourse is found in County Meath.
-Often referred to as one of the fast-growing racecourses in Ireland, the track hosts flat meets but it is widely regarded as a premier spot for National Hunt racing.
+Often referred to as one of the fast-growing racecourses in Ireland, the track hosts flat meets but it is widely regarded as a premier spot for jump racing.

 Navas is considered the ultimate test for National Hunt racing in Ireland.
 While the venue also hosts popular flat meets, these are more considered a day out for attendees than the chance to spot a future superstar.

 Many jockeys test the mettle of their horses ahead of premium British races at this track, as the hurdling events are famously competitive.
 Multiple future winners of Grade One events have cut their teeth at Navan.

 The track itself is a mile-and-a-half in length, curving to the left with the home straight composing of three-and-a-half furlongs.
 The finish is uphill, so some degree of stamina will be required for a horse to maintain pace and take victory.
 The track is ideally suited to gallopers, as it contains lengthy straight.

 Navan is a relaxed and friendly racecourse, so there is no formal dress code.
 Smart casual is preferred, but the bigger concern is weather-appropriate attire.
 Most of the celebrated events at Navan unfold during the jump season, so be prepared for cooler and potential wet conditions.

 Navan first opened its doors in 1921, then operating under the moniker of Proudstone Park.
 Albert Lowry opened the track, deciding to embrace his twin passions for breeding hoses and gambling.